Anukriti-j/Android/README.md

-than write git merge branchname // the branch we want to merge or pull from resolving conflicts , suppose having chnage sin same file in two branches and they are getting merged , this is done manuallyq git show / git log
+than write git merge branchname // the branch we want to merge or pull from resolving conflicts , suppose having chnage sin same file in two branches and they are getting merged , this is done manuallyq git show / git log git pull origin main // taking latest chnges from known branch that are already in the system from remote //merging all the chnages automatically to current ccode git fetch   to take all the branches from remote //only download chnegs and not merge it automatically to be done manually